 - 1. Land uses normally associated or reasonably necessary in connection with agricultural purposes. - 2.
 Areas designated for nature conservation, which may include tourism facilities (accommodation/restaurant) and recreational facilities directly related to the main use. - 3.
 Tourism and recreational related facilities such as outdoor and tourism related activities including hiking trails, hotels, 4x4 trails, restaurants, curio markets, conference facilities, wedding venues, game lodges and other similar uses with a rural character not causing a nuisance or having a detrimental effect on the environment. - 4.
 Social amenities that cannot be accommodated within the Urban Development, notably schools, clinics, cemeteries and other religious facilities. - 5.
-Farm stalls. - 6.
+Farm stalls and comparable commercial uses that also provide in a more localized need. - 6.
 Rural residential uses and agricultural holdings. - 7.
 Any other related development or service, provided that the proposed development (1) serves primarily a local market and (2) is located at a service delivery centre or central place to the community.